pimutils/vdirsyncer/docs/tutorial.rst

     Configuration for other servers can be found at :ref:`supported-servers`.

-After running ``vdirsyncer discover`` and ``vdirsyncer sync``, ``~/.contacts/`` will contain a bunch of ``.vcf`` files which all contain a contact in ``VCARD`` format each.
-You can modify their content, add new ones and delete some [1]_, and your changes will be synchronized to the CalDAV server after you run ``vdirsyncer sync`` again.
+After running ``vdirsyncer discover`` and ``vdirsyncer sync``, ``~/.contacts/`` will contain subfolders for each addressbook, which in turn will contain a bunch of ``.vcf`` files which all contain a contact in ``VCARD`` format each.
+You can modify their contents, add new ones and delete some [1]_, and your changes will be synchronized to the CalDAV server after you run ``vdirsyncer sync`` again.
 For further reference, it uses the storages :storage:`filesystem` and :storage:`carddav`.

+However, if new collections are created on the server, it will not automatically start synchronizing those [2]_.
+You need to run ``vdirsyncer discover`` again to re-fetch this list instead.

 ..
 [1] You'll want to :doc:`use a helper program for this <supported>`.

+..
+[2] Because collections are added rarely, and checking for this case before every synchronization isn't worth the overhead.

 More Configuration
 ==================

-.. _conflict_resolution:
+.. _conflict_resolution_tutorial:

 Conflict resolution
 -------------------